 - All ingredients need to be a room temperature

 - Preheat oven to 350 F.

-- I bake layer cakes at 28-30 minutes or until a tester comes out clean.
+- Bake 6-inch or 7-inch layers cakes at 30-35 minutes or until a tester comes out clean.

 Cooling & Storage

 - Cool in the pan for 10 minutes, then remove and cool on a rack.
-Cakes are delicate so be careful if you tip pan upside down to remove.
+Then frost.2 cups white frosting

 - Cake can be refrigerated for 48 hours but then freeze after that or else texture will become crumbly.